Odds & evens

 Well… numbers aren’t exactly subtle.

-Odd numbers, for example, are convinced they’re invisible if they stand inside perfect squares.
+Odd numbers are convinced they’re invisible if they stand inside perfect squares.

 You can still see them peeking out of the corners, counting themselves over and over: